d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 to convert the encoder output (`enc_outputs`) into the encoded state.
 Note that this step
-may need extra inputs such as
+may require extra inputs,
-the valid length of the input, which was explained in :numref:`sec_machine_translation`.
+such as the valid length of the input, which was explained in :numref:`sec_machine_translation`.
-To generate a variable-length sequence token by token, every time the decoder may map an input (e.g., the generated token at the previous time step) and the encoded state into an output token at the current time step.
+To generate a variable-length sequence token by token, every time the decoder may map an input
+(e.g., the generated token at the previous time step) and the encoded state into an output token at the current time step.

 ```{.python .input}